Most people want a career that is fulfilling and that they're passionate about.

 One, passion is rare.
 Few people are born with an existing passion.
 As Cal Newport writes about in “So Good They Can’t Ignore You”, Steve Jobs wasn’t “passionate” about technology and design since day one.
 He was a conflicted young man, seeking spiritual enlightenment when he stumbled into his big break by noticing that he could assemble model-kit computers.

 Two, the belief that passions are inherent implies that there are few reasons to explore areas that you are mildly interested in but don’t have a full-fledged passion for.
-This mindset seems to be quite common – look at the start of this trailer to director Martin Scorcese’s Masterclass on Filmmaking.
-He “invites” students to the class by saying:
+This mindset seems to be quite common — look at the start of this trailer to director Martin Scorcese’s Masterclass on Filmmaking.
+He invites students to the class by saying:

 “If you’re intrigued by moviemaking as a career, this isn’t a class for you.
 If you need to make movies, if you feel like you can’t rest until you tell this story that you’re burning to tell, then I can be speaking to you.”

-No, I didn’t think it was very inviting either.
-Chances are that most amateur filmmakers watching that trailer don’t have that burning story to tell yet.
+A concern with this invitation is that most amateur filmmakers watching that trailer don’t have that burning story to tell yet.
 They’re taking the class to learn how to find that burning story.

 Three, the idea that passion is inherent might lead us to falsely believe that passionate people should be constantly motivated and inspired.
 It suggests that if we’re passionate about that activity, it should come easily with minimal difficulty or frustration.
 But as passionate as Michael Phelps is about swimming, I find it hard to imagine a world in which training 6 hours per day 6 days a week is easy all the time.